 - Notice the tone and body language of those around you.
 Address those you feel are experiencing burnout or drifting from the team’s purpose.

-- Spend 1 on 1 time with team members and go out of your way to ask people how they are doing.
+- Spend one-on-one time with team members and go out of your way to ask people how they are doing.
 Listen intently and learn things about them you didn’t know.

-- Be honest about the challenges pu face and open up about your vulnerabilities.
+- Be honest about the challenges you face and open up about your vulnerabilities.
 Take a moment to pause or reflect on the impact you create.

 - Start your week by assessing your calendar.
 How much time are you spending caring for your results?
 How much time are you investing in caring for the people who get the results?

 Opportunities for connection are all around us.
 So often, the smallest gestures have the most significant impact.
 No matter how you do it, once you learn that connection is the heart of culture, you can’t go back.